 Winter or rainy season isn’t a good time for pickling.
 That’s been my experience.
 The brined fruits grew mold/ fungus and eventually I had to bin it all.
 I guess it’s due to the temperature.
 If prepared properly, this pickle stays well for months or even beyond a year.
 I use the slow sun cooked method over the steaming short cut method.
 There are gazillion methods to pickle lemons.
 Since this one works for me, I’ve been making lemon pickle this way for past 4 summers.
 It’s been good thus far.
 I do not refrigerate this pickle.
 It stays well outside in the pantry.
 If you want to play safe, refrigeration is highly recommended.
 Last but not the least, you need patience to enjoy this pickle.
 Do not hurry the process to avoid disappointment.
 Long story short.
 Here’s the recipe and instructions.

-- 10 lemons, preferably unwaxed and organic. * If using Indian lemons that’s small in size, use 15.
+- 10 lemons, preferably unwaxed and organic. * If using Indian yellow limes that’s small in size, use 15.
+Yellow limes are not lemons.
+Since people in India use the word lime and lemon interchangeably, I’ve given that option.

-- 1/2 cup rock salt or 1/4 cup table salt.
-I prefer using salt without iodine
+- 1/2 cup rock salt or 1/2 sea salt or 1/2 cup kosher salt 1/4 cup table salt.
+I prefer using salt without iodine.

-- 1/2 cup red chilli powder.
+- 1/2 cup organic red chilli powder.
 I use ground Guntur dried red chillies.
-Reduce as preferred.
+Reduce amount as preferred.

-- 2 tsp fenugreek/ methi seeds, roasted and ground
+- 2 tsp organic fenugreek/ methi seeds, roasted and ground

 - 1/4 tsp asafoetida/ hing powder

-- 1 tbsp sugar *optional.
-It enhances the overall flavor.
+- 1 tbsp organic cane sugar *optional.
+It balances the tart flavor.

 Other items needed

 - Sterilized bottles.
-I use mason jars or glass bottles.
+I use mason jars or recycled glass bottles.

 - A large bowl